This site uses affiliate links and I may earn a commission at no extra cost to you.

 - Use the right pan: When making popcorn on the stove, use a large, heavy-based pan with a glass lid (to monitor the kernels as they pop).

 - Don’t overload the pan: Remember that the kernels need space to pop.
-Pop them in batches if you only have small pots.
+Pop them in batches if you only have a small pot.

 - To avoid burned popcorn: Shake the pan occasionally and stop cooking when there is a 2-3 second silence between pops.